This information is intended for use by health professionals

 - exfoliative dermatitis

--bullous dermatitis, Drug reaction with eosinophilia and systematic symptoms (DRESS).
+- bullous dermatitis and drug reaction with eosinophilia and systematic symptoms (DRESS)

 Reporting of suspected adverse reactions